 "Share Registrar" means an agent appointed by the Company to maintain the Share Register.

 "Special Resolution" means a resolution approved by a majority of 75% or more of the votes of those Shareholders entitled to vote and voting on the question.

+"Tribunal" has the meaning given to that term in the NZX Rules.

-"Working Day" has the meaning set out in section 2 of the Act.
+"Working Day" has the meaning set out in section 2(1) of the Act.